alreich/alreich.github.io/index.md

 [This link](jupyter_notebooks.md) will take you to a few Jupyter Notebooks that I've written on various topics in mathematical and statistical computing:

-* Bayesian Beta-Binomial Example -- A very simple example of Bayesian parameter estimation
+* Bayesian Beta-Binomial Example -- An example of Bayesian parameter estimation
-* Covid-19 and Blood Types (using a Bayesian approach) -- A different approach to a recent paper on Covid-19
+* Covid-19 and Blood Types (using a Bayesian approach) -- An alternative approach to a recent paper
-* Extreme Value Theory (EVT) Example -- How EVT can be used to analyze extreme events
+* Extreme Value Theory (EVT) Example -- EVT is used to analyze rare events
-* Monoids 101 for Apache Spark -- An intro to large scale, distributed computing
+* Monoids 101 for Apache Spark -- Tutorial on large scale, distributed computing

 ### Bayesian Data Analysis Resources